CristopherH95/CPSC-455-assignment-3/README.md

 To setup this app, first install MySQL in the most convenient method for your platform.
-A page with help can be found here: https://dev.mysql.com/doc/refman/8.0/en/installing.html Once this is done, the file "dbcreate.sql" contains statements to run for the apps default configuration.
+A page with help can be found here: https://dev.mysql.com/doc/refman/8.0/en/installing.html Once this is done, the file "createdb.sql" contains statements to run for the apps default configuration.
 This can be run by first opening a mysql shell with root privileges and running ```source createdb.sql```.

 Finally, navigate to the directory containing this repository's package.json file and run the following: